biondij/biondij/README.md

  <h1> :jack_o_lantern: Hi, I’m @biondij! </h1>
-<p> I'm a Web Developer learning to built beautiful, well thought UIs, since it's prototyping.
-I value a easy but meaningful experience for the user, built by writing clean, well organized code. </p>
+<p> I'm a Web Developer learning to built well thought and beautiful UIs since it's prototyping.
+I value an easy but meaningful experience for the user, created by writing clean, well organized code. </p>
 <p> - :floppy_disk: I’m interested in UX/UI & Front-End developing </p>
 <p> - 🌱 I’m currently learning to prototype on <strong> Figma & Adobe XD </strong> and to write <strong> Javascript code with ReactJS </strong> </p>
 <p> - :rocket: I’m looking for a first chance in technology somewhere I would learn as much as I can! </p>